-'''

 out = eqSolvemt(&fct, par, data, c);

-'''

-&fct minimized.
-This an instance of a an instance of a edure that computes the function to be procedure must have two input arguments, PV structure containing the parameters, and DS structure containing data, if any.
-And, ment, a column vector containing the result par the user-provide PV structure.
-The par instance is passed to d procedure pointed to by &fct. par is g the pvPack functions. data an array of instances of a DS structure.
+&fct pointer to a procedure that computes the function to be minimized.
+This procedure must have two input arguments, an instance of a PV structure containing the parameters, and an instance of a DS structure containing data, if any.
+And, one output argument, a column vector containing the result of each equation. par an instance of a PV structure.
+The par instance is passed to the user-provided procedure pointed to by &fct. par is constructed using the pvPack functions. data an array of instances of a DS structure.
 This array is passed to the user-provided procedure pointed to by &fct to be used in the objective function. eqSolvemt does not look at this structure.
-Each instance contains the the following members which can be set in whatever way that is convenient for computing the objective function: datal [i].dataMatrix NxK matrix, data matrix. data1 [i].dataArray NxKxL array, data array. data1[i].vnames 5 string array, variable names (optional). data1[i].dsname e string, data name (optional). data1[i].type scalar, type of data (optional).
+Each instance contains the the following members which can be set in whatever way that is convenient for computing the objective function: datal [i].dataMatrix NxK matrix, data matrix. datal [i].dataArray NxKxL array, data array.

-instance is initial eqSolvemtCor ntrolCreate and members of this instance ner values by the user.
-For an instance named c.jacobianProc pointer to a procedure which computes the analytical Jacobian.
-By default, eqSolvemt will compute the Jacobian numerically. c.maxIters scalar, the maximum number of iterations.
-Default = 100. c.stepTolerance e scalar, the step tolerance.
-Default = $macheps^{2/3}$. c.typicalF Kx1 vector of the typical $fct(x)$ values at a point not near a root, used for scaling.
-This becomes important when the magnitudes of the components of $fct(x)$ are expected to be very different.
-By default, function values are not scaled. c.typicalX Kx1 vector of the typical magnitude of x , used for scaling.
+data1[i]. vnames string array, variable names (optional). data1[i].dsname string, data name (optional). data1[i].type scalar, type of data (optional). an instance of an eqSolvemtControl structure.
+Normally an Cinstance is initialized by calling egSolvemtControlCreate and members of this instance can be set to other values by the user.
+For an instance named c, the members are: c.jacobianProc pointer to a procedure which computes the analytical Jacobian.
+By default, egSolvemt will compute the Jacobian numerically. c.maxIters scalar, the maximum number of iterations.
+Default = 100.c.stepTolerance scalar, the step tolerance.
+Default = macheps $^{2/3}$. c.typicalF Kx1 vector of the typical fct(x) values at a point not near a root, used for scaling.
+This becomes important when the magnitudes of the components of fct(x) are expected to be very different.
+By default, function values are not scaled. c.typicalX Kx1 vector of the typical magnitude of x, used for scaling.
 This becomes important when the magnitudes of the components of x are expected to be very different.
 By default, variable values are not scaled. c.printIters scalar, if nonzero, iteration information is printed.
-Default = 0 . c.tolerance scalar, the tolerance of the scalar function f

-= $0.5 fct(X) ^2$ required to terminate the algorithm.
-That is, the condition that $ f(x) <=$ c.tolerance must be met before that algorithm can terminate successfully.
+Default = 0 . c.tolerance scalar, the tolerance of the scalar function $f = 0.5 fct(X) ^2$ required to terminate the algorithm.
+That is, the condition that $ f(x) <= c.tolerance$ must be met before that algorithm can terminate successfully.
 Default = 1e-5. c.altnam Kx1 character vector of alternate names to be used by the printed output.
 By default, the names "X1,X2,X3" will be used. c.title string, printed as a title in output. c.output scalar.
 If non-zero, final results are printed.